Proof, not just positioning

 If you are a VP or director trying to figure out whether the issue is attribution, definitions, infrastructure, workflow design, or all of the above, start with the proof path that sounds closest to your current mess.
 That will get you to the right next step faster than reading the archive like a blog feed.

-Start with the proof path that matches the problem
+Start with the proof path that matches the ladder

 The fastest way to decide whether we are a fit is usually not reading every case study.
-It is finding the one that sounds like your current argument, bottleneck, or board-level headache.
+It is finding the proof path that matches the current rung: Diagnose the trust break, Build the governed system or model, then Run the measurement cadence so it stays true.

 Attribution and revenue trust